 This should be your top priority to speed up your WordPress sites.
 Most bloggers, especially the new bloggers don’t give much importance to removing the plugins that are inactive on their WP blogs.
 Generally, this will make (using inactive plugins) more burden on your databases, thus increases the loading time of your sites, so make sure you are deleting completely the unused plugins on your WP sites to make it faster.
 You can use plugins like Clean options, to delete all orphan tables from your WordPress database.

 Optimize your WordPress database

 Your WordPress site loading time is greatly affected by the size of your databases.
 The more size of your databases, the more time it will take to load your sites, simple as that.
 So, make sure you give top priority to optimize the databases on your WP blogs.
-There are many ways to optimize database, and specially plugins like Wp db manager or Wp optimize can do the task really well.
+There are many ways to optimize database, and special plugins like WP DB manager or WP optimize can do the task well.

 Minimize the size of the images before you use

 It is always a better idea to optimize the image file sizes before using them on your blog posts.
 This way you can reduce the burden of your site which can affect the performance of your sites.
 You can also use WP Smush it plugin to reduce the image sizes.

 Also, use the right format of images on your blog posts, the best formats of the images are .jpg and .png files.
 They look better even if you optimize them for the fewer sizes.